truetone/truetone.github.io/resume/index.markdown

 	June 2010 to July 2015

 * Supervised one full time developer and two part time student developers
-* Met w/ clients to determine project needs
+* Met with clients to determine project needs
 * Developed project plans
 * Conducted content audits and reviews using content strategy methodologies
 * Managed Linux servers for production, test and API environments
 * Deployed code and server configurations using Ansible
 * Developed and support custom Python packages for the Django framework
+* MySQL database administration
 * Front end development for Student Unions touch screen directories in Coffman Memorial Union and St. Paul Student Center using HTML5, SASS and JavaScript
 * Developed and test responsive designs
 * Updated website designs for Student Unions & Activities